The Mets and Braves play a doubleheader on Monday to determine these wildcard clinch scenarios

 The Major League Baseball regular season is not over yet!

-The playoff brackets are almost complete, save for the final two teams in the NL wildcard.
+The playoff brackets are almost complete—save for the final two NL wild-card teams.

-Now, Atlanta must play a doubleheader against the Mets on Monday to determine if the Braves, Mets or Diamondbacks will make the playoffs.
+Now, Atlanta must play a doubleheader against the Mets on Monday to determine which two of the Braves, Mets and Diamondbacks will make the playoffs.

 The Mets and Braves will both enter Monday’s doubleheader at Truist Park needing just one win to secure one of the two available Wild Card entries.
 Both clubs would gain a spot with a split.
 But the D-backs would get in if either team is swept.